Snake Men

 Spikor cross sell art.
 Image courtesy of Axel Gimenez

-Interestingly, the figure used in the commercial had red “glove” painted on its right hand:
+Interestingly, the figure used in the commercial had red “glove” painted on its right hand.
+He also has the red glove in several of his minicomic appearances.

 It’s a mystery to me why Spikor’s trident’s tines end in balls.
 Surely they could have been shaped like spikes, but rounded off at the ends to satisfy safety requirements, like all the other spikes on his body and mace.
 Having balls at the end makes it look like Spikor is very concerned about accidentally poking someone’s eye out.